-- The present results replicate the finding that autoshaping is impaired following anterior cingulate lesions (Bussey et al., 1997a; Parkinson et al., 1996) and extend the involvement of the Ant Cing to the performance of a previously-learned autoshaped approach response. - However, the present results also indicate that the Ant Cing is not required for the development of appetitive or aversive Pavlovian conditioning per se, as lesioned subjects were unimpaired on a range of other tasks assessing conditioning. - Therefore, the deficit induced by Ant Cing lesions must be more specific.
-We suggest that the Ant Cing is required for discriminating multiple stimuli on the basis of their association with reward. - According to this hypothesis (Parkinson et al., in press), Ant Cing-lesioned rats can form an affective response to conditioned stimuli, discriminating CS presence from absence; they can also call up an affective representation of the US, and so acquire new responses with conditioned reinforcement.
-However, CS specificity of the representations is impaired; as a result, tasks that depend upon stimulus-reinforcer associations when those stimuli are difficult to discriminate require the Ant Cing (including autoshaping, and 8-pair concurrent visual discrimination; Bussey et al., 1997b). - A functional connection between the Ant Cing and the nucleus accumbens core is required for Pavlovian conditioned approach behaviour (Parkinson et al., 2000).
+- The present results replicate the finding that autoshaping is impaired following anterior cingulate lesions (Bussey et al., 1997a; Parkinson et al., 1996). - However, the present results also indicate that the Ant Cing is not required for the development of appetitive or aversive Pavlovian conditioning per se, as lesioned subjects were unimpaired on a range of other tasks assessing conditioning. - Therefore, the deficit induced by Ant Cing lesions must be more specific.
+We suggest that the Ant Cing is required for discriminating multiple stimuli on the basis of their association with reward. - According to this hypothesis (Parkinson et al., 2000a), Ant Cing-lesioned rats can form an affective response to conditioned stimuli, discriminating CS presence from absence; they can also call up an affective representation of the US, and so acquire new responses with conditioned reinforcement.
+However, CS specificity of the representations is impaired; as a result, tasks that depend upon stimulus-reinforcer associations when those stimuli are difficult to discriminate require the Ant Cing (including autoshaping, and 8-pair concurrent visual discrimination; Bussey et al., 1997b). - A functional connection between the Ant Cing and the nucleus accumbens core is required for Pavlovian conditioned approach behaviour (Parkinson et al., 2000b).
 According to the present hypothesis, the Ant Cing disambiguates the stimulus for the rest of the limbic circuit described, involving the amygdala and nucleus accumbens (see figure).